ringcentral-tutorials/react-redux-demo/README.md

 Usage
 -----

-Run
+Run the app.

 ```bash
 $ npm start
 ```

-A browser will open `http://localhost:3000`
+A browser will open `http://localhost:3000`.